Complaint examination

 This policy must include a number of elements prescribed by statute in addition to those prescribed in the Regulation.

-The AMF is offering a model policy for firms and independent partnerships registered under the Act respecting the distribution of financial products and services This link will open in a new window.
-A model policy for independent representatives will be available shortly.
+The AMF is offering a model policy for firms and independent partnerships registered under the Act respecting the distribution of financial products and services This link will open in a new window, as well as a model policy for independent representatives.

 Financial intermediaries can use this model as the basis for drafting or revising their own policy in anticipation of the coming into force of the Regulation.